getanteon/anteon/README.md

         ddosify -config <json_config_path>

-    Ddosify accepts only JSON file as a config input.

-Usage;

-ddosify -config <config_file_path>

-4.2.1- "reqCount"
+    Supported format for the config file is only Json for now.

+    1. reqCount

         This is the equilevent of the -n option.
-The difference is that if you have multiple steps in your scenario than

-this value represent the iteration count of your steps.
+The difference is that if you have multiple steps in your scenario than this value represents the iteration count of your steps.

-5- **Future**
+## Future
+TODO: Our motivation & future of the ddosify.